-• Amendment to PAS 1, Presentation of Financial Statements, Classification of Liabilities as Current or Non-current

-The amendments clarify paragraphs 69 to 76 of PAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or noncurrent.
-The amendments clarify:

-- What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification
+- Amendments to PAS 1, Classification of Liabilities as Current or Non-current The amendments clarify paragraphs 69 to 76 of PAS 1, Presentation of Financial Statements, to specify the requirements for classifying liabilities as current or non-current.
+The amendments clarify: - What is meant by a right to defer settlement - That a right to defer must exist at the end of the reporting period - That classification is unaffected by the likelihood that an entity will exercise its deferral right - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

 The amendments are effective for annual reporting periods beginning on or after January 1, 2023 and must be applied retrospectively.
+However, in November 2021, the International Accounting Standards Board (IASB) tentatively decided to defer the effective date to no earlier than January 1, 2024.
 The Parent Company is currently assessing the impact the amendments will have on current practice and whether existing loan agreements may require renegotiation.